monarch-initiative/monarch-ingest/docs/Sources/HPOA.md

 using the HPO ontology.
 Here we create Biolink associations between diseases and phenotypic features, together with their evidence, and age of onset and frequency (if known).

+There are two HPOA ingests: gene-to-disease and gene-to-phenotype.

-The parser currently only processes the "abnormal" annotations.
+The gene-to-disease parser currently only processes the "abnormal" annotations.
 Association to "remarkable normality" will be added in the near future.

 [HPO Annotation File](http://purl.obolibrary.org/obo/hp/hpoa/phenotype.hpoa)

 ### Disease to Phenotype